 It’s difficult to travel throughout most of India during monsoon time as the rain often disrupts transport services.
 However, it’s the best time to get an Ayurvedic treatment in Kerala and visit high altitude places such as Leh and Ladakh and the Spiti Valley in the far north.
 You'll get heavily discounted accommodations in beach locations such as Goa.

 The disappearance of the monsoon marks the start of clear sunny skies, as well as the start of the tourist season, for most of India.
 December and January are the busiest months.
 Daytime winter temperatures are comfortable, although often quite chilly at night.
 In the south, it never gets cold.
 This is in complete contrast to the freezing temperatures experienced in India’s far north, around the Himalaya region.

-Where to Visit in India During the Winter Season
+Where to Visit During the Winter Season

 Winter is the best time to hit the beach.
-India's far south (Karnataka, Tamil Nadu, and Kerala) is also best enjoyed in winter, with December to February being the only really good months to travel there.
-The rest of the time it’s either uncomfortably hot and humid, or wet.
+India's far south (Karnataka, Tamil Nadu, and Kerala) is also best enjoyed in winter, with December to February being the only really comfortable months to travel there.
+The rest of the time it’s either too hot and humid, or wet.
 It's also a good idea to travel to the desert state of Rajasthan during the winter, to avoid the searing summer temperatures.
 Unless you want to go skiing (which is possible in India!), anywhere around the Himalaya mountains should be avoided in winter because of the snow.
 It can be very beautiful to see though.